-Industrial Use: Non-residential and non-commercial Storage: The holding or storage of coal, lumber, building material, construction equipment, empty solid waste vehicles and containers, or building materials.
+Industrial Storage: The holding or storage of coal, lumber, building material, construction equipment, empty solid waste vehicles and containers, or building materials.

 Industrial/Production Use: A use category that includes nonresidential and noncommercial employment uses such as, but not limited to, mining, milling and manufacturing.